HelloLindo/fbi-practice/README.md

-# fbi-project-vue
+# fbi-practice with fbi-project-vue

-A modern project which uses `Vue.js` and `Webpack`.
+A practice about user management front-end which uses `fbi-project-vue` and it works with `fbi-project-mod`.

-> This is a fbi project template.
+> This is an fbi project.
 If you haven't installed [fbi](https://github.com/AlloyTeam/fbi) yet, use the following command to install.
 >
 > `$ npm i -g fbi` or `yarn global add fbi`